What is lung cancer and how is it caused?

 What is lung cancer?

 Your body is made up of many different types of cells.
 Normally, your body tightly controls the production of new cells when they’re needed.
 Cancer develops when certain cells escape from your body’s control and start to change.
 These abnormal cells, also called cancer cells, start to increase and grow to form a lump.
 This is called a tumour.

 If the cancer starts in your lung, it’s called primary lung cancer.
 If it starts in another part of your body and spreads to affect your lung, it’s called secondary lung cancer.

-There are many different types of lung cancer.
-The two main types are:
+There are different types of lung cancer.
+The main types are: